scalatra/scalatra-website/guides/helpers.md

 {% endhighlight %}

-4. To handle the case where user uploads too large file, you can define an error handler:
+4. To handle the case where user uploads too large a file, you can define an error handler:

 {% highlight scala %}